MCHatcher/OBC-multiple-equilibria/README.md

 Guesses_master.m -- Based on the Guesses_....m files commented in by the user, this code generates a stacked matrix of guesses to be used as potential structures (sequence of regimes).
 If the number of guesses generated falls short of the N_guess specified by the user, then the excess guesses (columns) are random guesses of 0s and 1s (set Message_2=1); if the number of guesess generated exceeds N_guess, the excess columns are ignored (set Message_1=1).
 In both cases, the user is informed of the result; see the file Print.m below.

-Guesses_master_FG.m -- Same as Guesses_master.m, but has more of Guesses_....m files 'commented in' (for convenience).
+Guesses_master_2.m -- Same as Guesses_master.m, but has more of Guesses_....m files 'commented in' (for convenience).

 M_matrix.m -- Computes the M matrix of impulse responses (see Holden,2023) for a model with structure defined in the Insert_....m files.
 The resulting matrix can then be used in P_matrix.m to determine whether the M matrix has the P-matrix property.